jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 $\quad \sigma \sim \text{Exp}(1)$

 The number of days of bloom will be modeled as a normal distribution with mean $\mu$ and standard deviation $\sigma$.
-The mean will be a linear model composed of a y-intercept $a$ and spline with basis $w$.
+The mean will be a linear model composed of a y-intercept $a$ and spline defined by the basis $B$ multiplied by the model parameter $w$ with a variable for each region of the basis.
 Both have relatively weak normal priors.

 #### Prepare the spline

 We can now prepare the spline matrix.
-First, we must determine the boundaries of the spline, often referred to as "knots" because the different lines will be tied together at these boundaries to make a continuous and smooth curve.
+First, we must determine the boundaries of the spline, often referred to as "knots" because the individual lines will be tied together at these boundaries to make a continuous and smooth curve.
-For this example, we will create 15 knots evenly spaced as quantiles of the years data (the x-axis).
+For this example, we will create 15 knots unevenly spaced over the years such that each region will have the same proportion of data.

 ```python
 num_knots = 15